1. I have forgotten my login details/Other technical issues?

 5. How do I access an old application form?

-1) Log onto your publicjobs account.
+1) Log into your publicjobs account.

 2) Click the “My Applications” tab on the left hand side of the page.